M-Hussain-cyb/Linux_Commands_Part_1-By_Muhammad_Hussain/Basics-of-linux-architecture.md

 **7. Commands:** An instruction telling the computer to do something.

 ###############################################################################

 **Shell** helps human and computers communicate with each other.
 It is the Command-line interpreter and helps human to communicate with the Operating System through the command-line.

 ###############################################################################

+Input and Ouput in the Shell
+1. Standard Input:
+2. Standard Ouput:
+3. Standard Error: